ItaiAxelrad/open-spec/docs/_partials/321313 Concrete Paving-2.md

       1. ACI
    1. ASTM
    1. CRSI
 1. SUBMITTALS
    1. Submit two hard copies and one electronic copy of materials certificates signed by material producer and contractor.
 Certificates shall state that each material item meets specified requirements.
    1. Submit job-mix formulas for each required concrete and aggregate mixture.
 Mix designs shall be written within allowable tolerances as specified for the particular application.
 1. QUALITY ASSURANCE
    1. Use adequate numbers of skilled workman who are thoroughly trained and experienced in the necessary crafts and who are completely familiar with the specified requirements and the methods needed for a proper performance of the work of this Section.
    1. Work shall be in conformance with requirements of ACI 301.
    1. PROJECT/SITE CONDITIONS
    1. Do not apply in-laid thermo-plastic marking when surface or air temperature is less than 55ºF., or when moisture content of substrate is above manufacturer's recommendations.

-   1. PRODUCTS
+## Products

    1. MATERIALS
    1. Concrete for paving, sidewalks and curb and gutter shall be:
       1. As specified in Section 033000 - Cast In Place Concrete